Living the MacBook USB-C life but still, have peripherals that need other ports? Here's what to look for in a USB-C hub!

 Really, it all comes down to your immediate needs.
 Think about what you use on a daily or even a weekly basis.
 Do you regularly transfer photos from a digital with a USB-A port (or two or three)?
 Really, if you're getting a hub, you're very likely to need it to connect your camera to your Mac?
 Then you'll certainly want to consider a USB-C hub with an SD card slot.
 If you use an Android phone or another device that uses microSD, you may even want to consider one with a microSD port, though many microSD cards come with a full-size adapter.

 Do you use a mouse with a USB-A transmitter?
 Then you'll certainly want a hub likely getting USB ports anyway, and for now, at least, you'll want that.

 After USB-A and SD card slot, you really need to consider your actual usage.
 Don't just grab an expensive hub with all the ports because you think you might use them.
 If you're not regularly streaming video from your Mac to a TV or another display, then you probably don't need HDMI ports (Apple TV, anyone?).
 If you're exclusively on Wi-Fi, you don't need a hub with an Ethernet port.

 Will you be traveling constantly with your MacBook or do you pretty exclusively use it at a desk?
 You can get desktop hubs or smaller, more portable hubs, so consider how portable you want your hub to be.

 The last thing you should consider is whether you actually need a hub or if a cable will suffice.
 If you only have a single use case where USB-C doesn't work for you, then you might do with a USB-C to whatever cable or adapter (USB-C to Lightning, to USB-A, etc.).

-If you took the leap and upgraded to the 2017 Macbook Pro then all you need is the 2BExpert Type-C Pro Hub that will allow you to revert to the most common ports and connect almost all types of peripherals.
+If you took the leap and upgraded to the 2017 MacBook Pro then all you need is the iTrojan Type-C Pro Hub that will allow you to revert to the most common ports and connect almost all types of peripherals.